2014 Holiday Home Tour Tickets

 Photography by Joy Kennedy

-Tickets are $25.00 per person and may be used all three days during tour hours.
-Tickets may be purchased online using your credit card and the PayPal link above, or at one of the retail locations listed below after November 10th.
+Tickets are $20 per person until November 1st, and then $25.00 after that.
+Tickets may be used all three days during tour hours.
+Tickets may be purchased online using your credit card and the PayPal link above, or at one of our retail locations, which will be announced soon.
 During tour hours, ticket-holders must redeem their tickets for tour guidebooks at the tour ticket booth at the corner of 9th & Poplar Streets in Fourth Ward.
 The ticket booth will be the only location for same day ticket purchases.
 Please bring a printed or digital copy of your receipt if purchasing your ticket online.
 Children that cannot be carried must have a ticket.

 Additional information, press kits, and group rates are available.
 Please contact us at: email@example.com

 Founded in 1977 by neighbors who visited each other’s homes to feast, sing carols and enjoy holiday décor, the Friends of Fourth Ward Holiday Home Tour has evolved substantially in 36 years.
 In 1979, the event opened to the public and quickly became a successful fundraiser for the neighborhood.
 The Holiday Home Tour is the largest fund raiser for the 4th Ward Neighborhood .
 Funds help improve the safety and quality of life in the Fourth Ward and Uptown Charlotte area.
 Improvements include better lighting for our neighborhood and park, the crosswalk at Harris Teeter, bags for the dog walkers to use to keep our neighborhood clean, a new playground on 9th street, additional bicycles for our policeman, additional supplies for our local firemen, and support for local schools.
 Come have fun and help us continue to make the center city a great play to live, work and play!